22 Sep 2019 - tsp

 This will be a rather short and not so generic blog-entry.

-Since all workstations I’m administering are running FreeBSD and Android Studio (and also every other possible well known development environment for Android) is damanged beyond an easy patch and incapable on running portably on anything else than Linux or MacOS (as well as Windows) - because of binary downloads during the gradle build process and uname checking in aapt2 - and i really didn’t want to switch to Linux just because of this annoyance - there is a solution for that: Run a VM or dedicated machine somewhere else on the network or your local machine and use X11 forwarding.
+Since all workstations I’m administering are running FreeBSD and Android Studio (and also every other possible well known development environment for Android) is damaged beyond an easy patch and incapable on running portable on anything else than Linux or MacOS (as well as Windows) - because of binary downloads during the gradle build process and uname checking in aapt2 - and i really didn’t want to switch to Linux just because of this annoyance - there is a solution for that: Run a VM or dedicated machine somewhere else on the network or your local machine and use X11 forwarding.
 In this case the application looks as it would run on your local machine and normally is as responsive but runs on the remote Linux VM that you just setup to run Android Studio (or any other Linux application).

 After standard installation of the development environment on the remote machine (this can be done via SSH and without any graphical environment) one is capable of